Kubachi ware

 Kubachi ware is a style of Persian pottery.
 Though it takes its name from the town of Kubachi in Dagestan, modern-day Russia, scholars believe that Kubachi ware pieces were created during the Safavid Period in the northwestern part of what is now Iran.
 Nishapur, Tabriz, Mashhad, and Isfahan have all been put forth as possible places of origin for Kubachi ware.

 Kubachi ware is made of stonepaste (also known as fritware).
 The decoration varies; some have turquoise glazes with black figures, perhaps in imitation of Chinese celadon.
 Others are blue on white, similar to Ming porcelain.
 Blue and white Ming porcelain was widely copied in Persia.
 The subject matter of Kubachi pieces includes humans, plants, and animals.

 The style of the pottery, especially the use of polychrome, reveals Ottoman influence, imitating the ceramics of Iznik.
 This is unsurprising given that Tabriz, one of the manufacturing centers of Kubachi ware, was located along trade routes with the Ottomans and was invaded by them several times.

 Origin of name

-The town of Kubachi, located in the Caucasus, was the site of a large collection of 15th- and 16th-century pottery.
+The town of Kubachi, located in the North Caucasus, was the site of a large collection of 15th- and 16th-century pottery.
 Starting in the 1870s, many of these ceramic pieces were bought by collectors from Europe and North America and later donated to large museums.
 The name of the town has stuck with this group of ceramics despite the fact that they were not manufactured in Kubachi.